-- Request Secretary-General reports on country situations to include information on women's role in conflict prevention. - Call for early warning systems, specific structures, and policies on conflict prevention to be consultative and gender sensitive. - Recognise the contribution that gender-sensitive and inclusive peacebuilding can have on conflict prevention efforts. - Support the creation and strengthening of civil society including women's organisations that are active in conflict prevention. - Address the need for more attention to the patterns and prevalence of SGBV as evidence of early warning of breaches of international humanitarian law (IHL).
+- Request Secretary-General reports on country-specific situations to include information on women's role in conflict prevention. - Call for early warning systems, specific structures, and/or policies on conflict prevention to be consultative and gender sensitive. - Recognize the contribution that gender-sensitive and inclusive peacebuilding can have on conflict prevention efforts. - Support the creation and strengthening of civil society including women's organizations that are active in conflict prevention. - Address the rapid increasing of SGBV as evidence of grave breaches of international humanitarian law (IHL), which can serve as early warning of impending violence.